There was a time when you thought of fangs, and Dracula came to mind.

 Apple has been estimated to have over 50% of the world Smartphone market share thanks to its continued investment in device upgrades with the current iPhone X, the latest best seller.

-Other companies try to emulate but it’s going to take something special to overcome the mighty Apple Corporation.
+Other companies try to emulate, but it will take something special to overcome the mighty Apple Corporation.

 N is for NETFLIX